 Ryedale District Council's Housing department are responsible for managing affordable housing plots.
 Their monitoring procedure for recording affordable plots works differently, it includes all affordable properties as they become available for occupancy rather than when plots complete.
 As well as new build plots the housing figure also includes refurbishments and plots available with an RSL.
-As well as properties acquired by the Council through commuted sums, and those units not delivered through the planning process.
-The housing department's affordable housing figure for the monitoring year is 88 units.
+It also includes properties acquired by the Council through commuted sums, and those units not delivered through the planning process.
+The housing department's affordable housing figure for the monitoring year is 134 units.

-It is important to note that this does not fully align with the planning department's housing completion figure of 95 units, as both do not exist within the same timescales necessarily.
-In the breakdown below the housing department have set out a total of 7 units delivered at Malton, these will include new build affordable plots but not necessarily those included in the housing completions figure.
+It is important to note that this does not fully align with the planning department's housing completion figure of 73 units, as both do not exist within the same timescales necessarily.
+The housing department include new build affordable plots but not necessarily those included in the housing completions figure.
 These will have been included in previous years but have taken longer to reach availability for occupation rather than being seen as completed as a new build plot.